 (No idea what my fascination with pinecones is, sorry!)

 So I've spent the past week developing a modular system monitoring interface for my software that plugs into SlXHTTPd.
 Since I already had my bot partially written I decided it would be a good place to try it out.
-Here's how it looks
+Here's how it looks.
+The interface also supports paginating data with a rotating page selection carousel.

 I've refactored the script compiler out of the HTTPd and made it into a generic in-memory compiler so that SlXBot can take advantage of it and recompile/ reload it's modules on-the-fly without rebooting and losing connection.